 - Michigan is a unique environment when it comes to benefit plans – national data does not always reflect the trends in this region.

 - National data is typically a year out of date when it is released.

 - Employers can use survey data to determine where they relative to the market.

 - Timing is important — our survey analysis is released just before most organizations start planning for the following year.

 - MMA Michigan has the flexibility to ask about the issues that are important to Michigan employers.

 What is benchmarked?

-- The usage trend and cost impact of health care benefit strategies, such as higher deductibles, tiered co-pays, Wellness incentives, Health Savings Accounts (HSAs), spousal surcharges, and smoker surcharges.
+- The usage trend and cost impact of health care benefit strategies, such as higher deductibles, tiered co-pays, Wellbeing practices, and Account Based Health Plans (ABHPs).

 - TrendBendersTM – high-performing trend-setting organizations that have successfully kept average cost increases low over the past two years – are identified and their plan design strategies shared.